Measures to be undertaken for eyecare during the current era of digital and online!

 6. Brightness level of the computer screen and mobile phone should be set appropriately so that the visibility is proper.
 A ‘blue light filter’ should be used while reading.

-7. If you are using eyeglasses, you must get your eyes rechecked and use eyeglasses with ‘blue block coating’ to protect the eyes from ultraviolet rays.
+7. If you are using eyeglasses, you must get your eyes frequently checked and use eyeglasses with ‘blue block coating’ to protect the eyes from ultraviolet rays.

-8. Renowned eye specialists around the world are also advising to follow the rule of giving rest to the eyes after every 20 minutes, for about 20 seconds by looking at an object located outside or at a distance of 20 feet while working on a computer.
+8. Follow the 20-20-20 rule of giving rest to the eyes after every 20 minutes, for about 20 seconds by looking at an object located outside or at a distance of 20 feet while working on a computer.
 With this, the stress on the cells of our eyes reduces, and our eyes will feel comfortable.

 9. Eyelids should be opened and closed intermittently.
-This provides lubrication to our eyes and they remain wet.
+This provides lubrication to our eyes and they remain moist.

-12. Anjan (Eye ointment) as prescribed by Ayurveda should be applied to the eyes as per doctor’s advice.
+12. Apply anjan (a black ointment) to the eyes as prescribed by Ayurveda as per doctor’s advice.
 This helps in expelling out the faults from our eyes.

 13. Teachers and students should learn new technologies.
 This will reduce the time taken to impart and imbibe the teachings and as a result the eyes will get rest.
 Teachers should take a small break while teaching and should also urge their students to take a small break.